vdb86/htpc-setup/README.md

   - Launches Kodi
   - Starts `CEC-Tray` after Kodi exits

-  I don't believe you don’t need to change the script as it's quite simple, but **check file paths** to make sure they match your setup.
+  I don't believe you need to change the script as it's quite simple, but **check file paths** to make sure they match your setup.
   The script is included in the files folder.
   You can run it as-is or convert it to an `.exe`.
      See `Convert to exe.txt` for instructions (in the files folder).